Colonia Santa María Insurgentes

 The Tren Suburbano commuter line crosses through the colonia as it connects downtown Mexico City with suburbs to the north of the city.
 Neighbors both in this colonia and neighboring Colonia Atlampa have complained that the train, built in the 2000s, has brought more crime to an area that already has serious problems of this type.
 They also claim that the rail line causes traffic jams, especially as the trains go over the speed limit and disregard traffic signals on streets such as Geranio, San Simon, Mimosas and Cipres.

 Even without the suburban train, traffic is problematic in the colonia.
-One bad intersection, reported by El Universal newspaper, is Eje 2 Norte and Geranio, where micros (small privately owned busses) routinely ignore traffic signals and police are either non-existent.
+One bad intersection, reported by El Universal newspaper, is Eje 2 Norte and Geranio, where micros (small privately owned buses) routinely ignore traffic signals and police are either non-existent.
 On a number of other roads, driver frequently take shortcuts over roads going against traffic.
 Streets such as Oyamel, Abedules and Mimosas have many potholes.

 The colonia has long had crime problems especially from youths as they leave school for the day.
 Crimes include vandalism, drug use and sales and the stealing of cars.
 Residents claim that they have appealed to city and federal authorities for help but with no response.
 The colonia is home to one major tianguis, or open flea market, which is a cultural heritage from the pre-Hispanic era.
 It is called El Nopal.
 While it sells food, clothing and other everyday items, it has also been accused of trafficking in arms and other contraband.

 The Glorieta de la Raza is located on the extreme northeast of the colonia, and is a large 5-lane traffic circle with the Monumento a la Raza (Monument to the Race) in the center.
 It is an extremely busy intersection connecting Insurgentes Norte, Vallejo and Circuito Interior arteries.
 It was originally designed for cars and light trucks but many tractor trailers also use the intersection as well.
 This and speeding has caused frequent accidents on this circle.